lamehost/pastrami/README.md

 # Pastrami
-Pastrami is a lightweight solution for securely storing encrypted text.
+Pastrami is a secure, minimalist text storage for your sensitive data.
 It is designed to provide a quick and efficient way to store sensitive information, ensuring that each piece of data is encrypted using its own unique item ID as the encryption key.

 # Features
 - **Memory-Only database**: Pastrami can operate entirely in memory, offering fast access and retrieval of encrypted text without persisting data to disk.